Big Four (cycling)

-The Big Four is a nickname for the quartet of professional cyclists Tadej Pogačar, Jonas Vingegaard, Primož Roglič, and Remco Evenepoel, who dominated stage races in road cycling in the 2020s, particularly at the Grand Tours.
+The Big Four is a nickname for the quartet of professional cyclists Tadej Pogačar, Jonas Vingegaard, Primož Roglič, and Remco Evenepoel, who dominated stage races in road cycling in the early 2020s, particularly at the Grand Tours.
 (Note: Multiple sources, such as articles by Jim Cotton in VeloNews and Robyn Davison in Cyclist, explicitly analyze the Big Four grouping and its implications.
 Many other cycling outlets and news agencies have adopted the term in reporting on the riders and relevant races.)
 Starting with the 2019 Vuelta a España, the four riders have collectively won 14 of 19 Grand Tours, along with many other major stage races.
 Cycling journalists have described the four as having a "lockdown" on winning cycling's biggest races.

 The nickname gained prominence in 2024, particularly in the coverage of the 2024 Tour de France, where all four riders competed.
-The term reflects the perception that the Big Four are the primary favorites for Grand Tour competition in cycling in the 2020s; relatedly, the Big Four have won every Vélo d'Or, one of cycling's highest individual awards, from 2020 through 2024, with each rider winning at least once (Pogačar won in 2021 and 2024).
+The term reflects the perception that the Big Four are the primary favorites for Grand Tour competition in cycling in the 2020s; relatedly, the Big Four have won every Vélo d'Or, one of cycling's highest individual awards, from 2020 through 2024, with each rider winning at least once (Pogačar won in 2021, 2024, and 2025).